What is financial infidelity? (Hint: It’s so much more than just lying about money)

 What not to do next

 Counterintuitively, I recommend not coming clean all at once.
 Just ripping off that band aid might feel good to you, but it may be devastating to your partner.
-In an upcoming article I’ll talk more about healthy steps you can take to both feel safe when talking about financial infidelity.
+In this article I talk about the 10 skills every couple needs to feel safe when talking about money and by extension, financial infidelity.

 What you CAN do right now